mas-bandwidth/gafferongames/content/post/network_neutrality_considered_harmful.md

 {{< youtube jo1qffymv3E >}}

-Now of course, saying that **the internet doesn't care about your game** is a pretty strong accusation to make, so I'm going to back it up with some evidence.
+Now of course, saying **the internet doesn't care about your game** is a pretty strong accusation, so I'm going to back it up with some evidence.

 First, anecdotal.
 Every multiplayer game I worked on, I spent years of my life working on the netcode, using every trick possible to hide packet loss and latency.
 Client side prediction to hide latency in player actions, lag compensation to avoid players needing to lead shots, bandwidth optimization to reduce the load on the network, redundancy to mitigate packet loss, custom UDP protocols to avoid head of line blocking...